Modern Bioelectricity and Ancient Energy Systems: Connected by Tea

 - Theobromine and caffeine – which stimulate without overloading the nervous system

-Unlike coffee, which can overstimulate and dehydrate, yerba mate supports hydration and bioelectric conductivity, making it a more holistic, energetically aligned choice.
+Unlike coffee, which can overstimulate and dehydrate, yerba mate supports hydration and electrolyte balance, making it a more considered choice for those thinking about bioelectric conductivity.

 Other Herbal Allies for Energy Flow